 Horizon 2020 is the most important European programme for research, development, and innovation.
 The main overarching themes are ‘Excellent Science’, ‘Industrial Leadership’, and ‘Societal Challenges’.
 Each theme covers various grant programmes.
 Research and development in the energy sector can be covered by several of these programmes.
 Under the ‘Societal Challenges’, project proposals can be submitted that are aimed at a safe, clean, and efficient energy supply.
 More information about Horizon 2020 can be found here.

 The EIA is a tax-deductible item to stimulate investments in energy-efficient technologies and sustainable energy.
 Entrepreneurs can deduct part of the eligible investment costs from the taxable profit.
 This provides an advantage when paying corporation tax.

 Sustainable Energy Incentives ( SDE+ Stimulering Duurzame Energie):

 In addition to the many grant schemes mentioned above to realise innovations, the SDE+ exists to reduce the operating costs of renewable energy.
 The SDE+ compensates the unprofitable top by subsidising the difference between the costs of grey energy and renewable energy.
 The scheme is aimed at companies and institutions.
-There are various renewable energy categories for which SDE+ can be applied for.
-From 2020, the scheme will change and the focus will shift from energy production to CO2 savings.
+There are various renewable energy categories to which SDE+ can be applied.
+From 2020 onwards, the focus of the scheme will shift from energy production to CO2 savings.